 Nano-X cancer radiotherapy system

-We are looking for outstanding postgraduate students across physics, engineering and IT to join the Nano-X team and help to solve a range of challenging and innovative problems.
-If you are interested in doing a Masters or PhD in any of the broad topics listed below, please contact Dr Ilana Feain
+We are currently looking for outstanding postgraduate students and postdoctoral fellows across physics, engineering and IT to join the Nano-X team and help to solve a range of challenging and innovative problems including:

 - Quantification of organ motion and deformation of rotating patients.